LCLPYT/Core/README.md

 3. Execute the gradle build task: `./gradlew build` (make sure you are using JDK 8)

 The deobfuscated jar file will be located in the `build/libs` directory along with the obfuscated jar file and the sources jar file.

+You may also need to adjust the mapping version in the build.gradle to your mod's build.gradle mapping version.
+The resulting compilation errors (method name changes) then have to be resolved before building.